13 Travel Secrets Only Flight Attendants Know

 Keep calm and fly on

 Fear of flying is very real and can be paralyzing for some.
 If this applies to you, try this visualization technique utilized by some flight attendants to help passengers cope: Compare flying to being on a boat.
 There are waves on the water and the boat rocks and goes up and down.
 Airplanes behave in pretty much the same way, riding invisible waves of air.
+Consider actually listening to a recording of waves—Amazon’s top pick for travelers is the lightweight Bose QuietComfort 25 Noise Cancelling Headphones.

 Dress for success